-22 Exodus 23:9 Also thou shalt not oppress a stranger: for ye know the heart of a stranger, seeing ye were strangers in the land of Egypt.
+Exodus 23:9 Also thou shalt not oppress a stranger: for ye know the heart of a stranger, seeing ye were strangers in the land of Egypt.

-23 Non refert an quis assensum suum præfert verbis, an rebus ipsis et factis.
+Non refert an quis assensum suum præfert verbis, an rebus ipsis et factis.
 10 Coke, 52.

-Roman government.
-Under the "Imperium Romanorum" this false freedom would be subject to the policies of the Pax Romana world order.
+"Imperium Romanorum" this false freedom would be subject to the policy of the new world order of Rome.

 The original Rhomaios was a term used by those who did not seek the free bread offered by Rome.
-Rhomaios was never meant to describe an "enfranchised24 citizen" who was dependent upon the welfare state, the Quiris, members of Romanus Politeia or Populus Romanus.
+Rhomaios was never meant to describe an "enfranchised citizen" with access to the free bread and circuses like the Quiris, members of Romanus Politeia or Populus Romanus.